makersacademy/takeaway-challenge/README.md

 ```
 If price is correct, you will be asked to enter your phone number and you will receive a confirmation text message.

+NB Above is what I have implemented; below is the original challenge text.

 Instructions
 -------